FREQUENTLY ASKED QUESTIONS

 WHAT IS THE DIFFERENCE BETWEEN AN INTERN/PROBATIONARY TEACHER OF RECORD AND A CLINICAL TEACHER?

 Intern or Probationary Teachers of Record are classroom teachers earning a full teacher salary and benefits.
-Before you enter the classroom you are required to pass a TExES PACT exam for the Intern Certificate.
+Before you enter the classroom you are required to pass a TExES Content exam for the Intern Certificate.
 For the Probationary Certificate, you also need to pass the PPR exam.
 Clinical Teachers are basically “Student Teachers” who complete an unpaid, 14 week internship under the supervision of a certified, veteran educator.

 WHEN WILL I APPLY FOR A TEACHING POSITION?